WJOchman/KRECIC/README.md

-# University of Greenwich | Final Year Project | KRECIC
+# Individual Final Year Project | Design and Development of a Modular Educational Wheeled Robot for Educational Usage

-Final Year Project for the BEng (Hons) in Computer Engineering at the University of Greenwich.
-This project is created, developed, and maintained by Wojciech J Ochman.
+This project has been developed as part of a university course requirement.
+It aims to demonstrate the application of learned concepts in a practical setting.

+## License

+This project is for educational purposes only and not intended for commercial use.